 As with the larger China-US Forum on Folklore and Intangible Cultural Heritage, funding for the folklore, ICH, and museums initiative has been generously provided by the Asia Program of the Henry Luce Foundation.
 Additional funds for this phase of the project have been provided by the following agencies:

 The entire project team met for the first time in Kunming, China, in December 2013.
 This first gathering was hosted by the Yunnan Nationalities Museum and included travel to the city of Dali.
 A detailed account of the trip has been published in the newsletter of the Mathers Museums of World Cultures and is available online.
 An account of the gathering can also be found on the website of the host, the Yunnan Nationalities Museum.

-Many project participants, including a large Chinese delegation, will participate in the 2014 American Folklore Society meetings in Santa Fe.
-The AFS meetings will be followed by the first focused project conference as well as professional development visits to East Lansing, MI (home to the the MSU Museum) and Bloomington, IN (home to the MMWC).
+Many project participants, including a large Chinese delegation, participated in the November 2014 American Folklore Society meetings in Santa Fe.
+The AFS meetings were followed by the Fifth Forum on China-US Folklore and Intangible Cultural Heritage: Bridging Tangible and Intangible Cultural Heritage in Ethnographic Museums and Heritage Sites, as well as professional development visits by four Chinese museum colleagues to East Lansing, MI (home to the the MSU Museum) and Bloomington, IN (home to the MMWC).

 For more information on this folklore, ICH, and museums initiative, contact C. Kurt Dewhurst at the Michigan State University Museum.